-3.2.3 Operating Reserves.
+3.2.3 Energy Uplift.

-(a) A Market Seller’s pool-scheduled resources capable of providing Operating Reserves shall be credited as specified below Creditsbased on the applicable offer for the operation of such resource, provided that the resource was available for the entire time specified in the Offer Data for such resource.
-To the extent that Tariff, Attachment K-Appendix, sections 3.2.3A, 3.2.3A.001, and 3.2.3A.01 and the parallel provision of Operating Agreement, Schedule 1, sections 3.2.3A, 3.2.3A.001, and 3.2.3A.01 does not meet the Minimum Synchronized Reserve Requirement, the Minimum Primary Reserve Requirement, and the Minimum 30-minute Reserve Requirement, the Office of the Interconnection shall schedule additional Operating Reserves pursuant to Tariff, Attachment K-Appendix, section 1.7.17 and the parallel provision of Operating Agreement, Schedule 1, section 1.7.17, and Tariff, Attachment K-Appendix, section 1.10 and the parallel provision of Operating Agreement, Schedule 1, section 1.10.
-In addition, the Office of the Interconnection shall schedule Operating Reserves pursuant to those sections to satisfy any unforeseen Operating Reserve requirements that are not reflected in the day-ahead market.
+(a) introduction

+(a) A Market Seller’s pool-scheduled resources shall be credited as specified below for Energy Make Whole credits.

+(b) calculation of Day-ahead energy make whole credits

-(b) The following determination shall be made for each pool-scheduled resource that is scheduled in the Day-ahead Energy Market: the total offered price for Start-up Costs and No-load Costs and energy, determined on the basis of the resource’s scheduled output, shall be compared to the total value of that resource’s energy – as determined by the Day-ahead Energy Market and the Day-ahead Prices applicable to the relevant generation bus in the Day-ahead Energy Market.
-PJM shall also (i) determine whether any resources were scheduled in the Day-ahead Energy Market to provide Black Start service, Reactive Services or transfer interface control during the Operating Day because they are known or expected to be needed to maintain system reliability in a Zone during the Operating Day in order to minimize the total cost of Operating Reserves associated with the provision of such services and reflect the most accurate possible expectation of real-time operating conditions in the day-ahead model, which resources would not have otherwise been committed in the day-ahead security-constrained dispatch and (ii) report on the day following the Operating Day the megawatt quantities scheduled in the Day-ahead Energy Market for the above-enumerated purposes for the entire RTO.
+(b) Day-ahead Energy Make Whole credits shall be calculated in the following manner for each pool-scheduled resource that is scheduled in the Day-ahead Energy Market: the total offered price for Start-up Costs and No-load Costs and energy, determined on the basis of the resource’s scheduled output, shall be compared to the total value of that resource’s energy – as determined by the Day-ahead Energy Market and the Day-ahead Prices applicable to the relevant generation bus in the Day-ahead Energy Market.
+PJM shall also (i) determine whether any resources were scheduled in the Day-ahead Energy Market to provide Black Start Service, Reactive Services or transfer interface control during the Operating Day because they are known or expected to be needed to maintain system reliability in a Zone during the Operating Day in order to minimize the total cost of Operating Reserves associated with the provision of such services and reflect the most accurate possible expectation of real-time operating conditions in the day-ahead model, which resources would not have otherwise been committed in the day-ahead security-constrained dispatch and (ii) report on the day following the Operating Day the megawatt quantities scheduled in the Day-ahead Energy Market for the above-enumerated purposes for the entire RTO.

-Except as provided in section 3.2.3(n) below, if the total offered price for Start-up Costs (shutdown costs for Economic Load Response Participant resources) and No-load Costs and energy summed over all Day-ahead Settlement Intervals exceeds the total value summed over all Day-ahead Settlement Intervals, the difference shall be credited to the Market Seller.
+Except as provided in section 3.2.3(n) below, if the total offered price for Start-up Costs (shutdown costs for Economic Load Response Participant resources) and No-load Costs and energy summed over all Day-ahead Settlement Intervals exceeds the total value summed over all Day-ahead Settlement Intervals, the difference shall be credited to the Market Seller as day-ahead Energy Make Whole credits.

-However, for the Day-ahead Settlement Intervals in which the resource is scheduled to provide energy in the Operating Day and the resource actually provides energy in at least one Real-time Settlement Interval in an hour that corresponds to such scheduled Day-ahead Settlement Intervals, a resource’s day-ahead Operating Reserve credit shall be reduced by the greater of zero or the difference of the resource’s Day-ahead Operating Reserve Target and the Balancing Operating Reserve Target, as determined below.
+However, for the Day-ahead Settlement Intervals in which the resource is scheduled to provide energy in the Operating Day and the resource actually provides energy in at least one Real-time Settlement Interval in an hour that corresponds to such scheduled Day-ahead Settlement Intervals, a resource’s day-ahead Energy Make Whole credit shall be reduced by the greater of zero or the difference of the resource’s day-ahead Energy Make Whole target and the balancing Energy Make Whole target, as determined below.

-A resource’s Day-ahead Operating Reserve Target shall be determined in accordance with the following equation:
+A resource’s day-ahead Energy Make Whole target shall be determined in accordance with the following equation:

 (A + B) - C